Book Format Collection Development Policy

 - The library has the consortial responsibility to acquire a print copy.

-- We will continue to acquire print books by current Yale faculty and published by Yale University Press.
+- The library will continue to acquire print books by current Yale faculty and published by Yale University Press.

 Questions and feedback may be directed to Julie Linden, Director of Collection Development